Good Aftercare is always important.

 Don't use any old balm, as it may contain bacteria & remember don't share balms with others.

-.Then remove the top sheet, hold the plastic top sheet where the arrows are and pull the top sheet in the direction of the arrows.
-This can be a little tender.
+(hold the plastic top sheet where the arrows are and pull the top sheet in the direction of the arrows.
+This can be a little tender.)

-Then removed after 4-5 days.
-You can bath & shower with the film on.
+*After 4-5 days.
+You can remove the sheet, bath & shower with the film on.

 Once removed then apply a balm once or twice a day for as long as you wish.
 It's that simple